No Need for Learning to Defer? A Training Free Deferral Framework to Multiple Experts through Conformal Prediction: Introduction

 An alternative path is to base collaboration on explicit uncertainty estimates rather than learned deferral policies, as a core requirement for effective deferral is the ability to recognize when model predictions are unreliable \cite{li2023modeling,ruggieri2025things}.
 Conformal Prediction~(CP) provides a principled, model-agnostic way to quantify uncertainty by returning a set of plausible labels for each input.
 These sets are guaranteed to contain the true label with a user-specified probability under minimal assumptions, making CP well-suited to support human-AI decision-making.

 In this work, we present a training-free, model- and expert-agnostic framework for deferring to human experts.
 Our method uses the prediction set generated by a conformal predictor to identify candidate labels and selects the most suitable expert based on a metric we introduce, called \textit{segregativity}.
-This score quantifies an expert’s ability to distinguish between the remaining plausible labels, which enables targeted and efficient querying.
+This score quantifies an expert’s ability to distinguish between plausible labels identified by an off-the-shelf model, which enables targeted and efficient querying.

-We evaluate our method on two real-world multi-expert datasets: CIFAR10-H \cite{peterson2019human} and ImageNet16-H \cite{steyvers2022bayesian}.
-Our framework consistently achieves human-AI \textit{complementarity}, surpassing the performance of both the standalone model and the best expert available, while significantly reducing expert overload.
-In addition, we show that the method is robust to varying expert reliability and continues to function under limited prior knowledge.
+We evaluate our method on two multi-expert datasets: CIFAR10-H \cite{peterson2019human} and HAM10000 \cite{tschandl2018ham10000}.
+Using only a fraction of the expert-labeled training data, our framework achieves competitive accuracy against common L2D baselines on CIFAR10 and outperforms all baselines on two models on HAM10000.
+In low-data regimes, our method requires only 8.7\% of the expert labels needed by L2D approaches to surpass their accuracy.

-\paragraph{Contributions} \begin{itemize} \item We propose a training-free, model- and expert-agnostic deferral framework for human-AI collaboration, using conformal prediction to guide decision-making. \item We introduce the concept of \textit{segregativity}, a label set-specific metric to select the most suitable expert based on their ability to resolve ambiguity in the prediction set. \item We validate our approach on two datasets, three model architectures, and three CP scoring functions, showing consistent human-AI complementarity with up to $11\times$ less expert load. \item We conduct extensive ablation studies showing robustness to degraded expert performance and limited prior knowledge. \end{itemize} Code will be made publicly available.
+\paragraph{Contributions} \begin{itemize} \item We propose a training-free, model- and expert-agnostic deferral framework for human-AI collaboration based on conformal prediction. \item We introduce \textit{segregativity}, a label set-specific metric that selects the most suitable expert based on their ability to resolve ambiguity within a conformal prediction set. \item We validate our approach on two datasets, three model architectures, and five conformal scoring functions, achieving accuracy comparable to L2D baselines while using up to $91.3\%$ fewer expert-labeled training examples and reducing the training time by two orders of magnitude. \item We provide an extensive empirical analysis on CIFAR10, identifying the data regimes in which traditional L2D approaches become preferable to our method. \end{itemize}